todthomson/intro-to-linux-dotnetcore-docker/Step2.md

 ## End of step 2

-Good job!
-You are now in possession of a configured and maintainable Linux VM! :)
+__Good job!__ You are now in possession of a configured and maintainable GNU/Linux VM.

 Have some morning tea and then head over to [Step 3 - .NET Core "Hello, world!"](Step3.md).